-As previously disclosed, we are currently involved in a dispute related to customs assessments by Yokohama Customs on several of our products for the period of October 2006 through September 2009 in connection with post-importation audits, as well as the disputed portion of our import duties from October 2009 to the present, which we have or will hold in bond or pay under protest (we were previously required to post a bond or make a deposit to secure any additional duties that may have been due and payable on current imports, but we are no longer required to do so).
+As previously disclosed, we are currently involved in a dispute related to customs assessments by Yokohama Customs on several of our products for the period of October 2006 through September 2009 in connection with post-importation audits, as well as the disputed portion of our import duties from October 2009 to the present, which we have or will hold in bond or pay under protest.
 Additional assessments related to any prior period are barred by applicable statutes of limitations.
+The aggregate amount of these assessments and disputed duties was approximately 4.5 billion Japanese yen as of December 31, 2014 (approximately \$37.6 million), net of recovery of consumption taxes.
 The issue in this case is whether a United States entity utilizing a commissionaire agent in Japan to import its products can use the manufacturer's invoice pursuant to the transaction value method under the World Trade Organization Customs Valuation Agreement or whether it must use one of the alternative valuation methods provided in that agreement, and, if an alternative method must be used, what the allowable deductions would be in determining the proper valuation.
-Following our review of the assessments and after consulting with legal and customs advisors, we believe that use of the manufacturer's invoice is the appropriate valuation method and that the additional assessments are improper and are not supported by applicable customs laws because they are based on an alternative valuation method.
+Following our review of the assessments and after consulting with our legal and customs advisors, we believe that use of the manufacturer's invoice is the appropriate valuation method and that the additional assessments are improper and are not supported by applicable customs laws because they are based on an alternative valuation method.
 We filed letters of protest with the applicable Customs authorities, which were rejected.
-We then appealed the matter to the Ministry of Finance in Japan, which denied our administrative appeal in the second quarter of 2011.
-We pursued the matter in Tokyo District Court, which in February 2016 issued its ruling upholding the additional customs assessments.
-As a result of the District Court's decision, we recorded a charge of \$31.4 million in the first quarter of 2016.
-This charge was a non-cash item because we were previously required to pay the assessments.
-This charge represents the full amount that was disputed, including assessments for the period of October 2006 through September 2009 in connection with post-importation audits, as well as the disputed portion of our import duties from October 2009 to the date of the District Court's decision.
-We have appealed the District Court's decision to the Tokyo High Court.
+We then appealed the matter to the Ministry of Finance in Japan.
+In the second quarter of 2011, the Ministry of Finance in Japan denied our administrative appeal.
+We disagree with the Ministry of Finance's administrative decision.
+We are now pursuing the matter in Tokyo District Court, which is not required to give deference to the decision made by the Ministry of Finance and which we believe will provide a more independent determination of the matter.
+We currently anticipate the Tokyo District Court will close the proceedings and render a decision sometime this year.
+In addition, we are currently being required to post a bond or make a deposit to secure any additional duties that may be due and payable on current imports.
+Because we believe that the assessment of higher duties by the customs authorities is an improper application of the regulations, we are currently expensing the portion of the duties we believe is supported under applicable customs law, and recording the additional deposit or payment as a receivable within long-term assets on our consolidated financial statements.
+If we are unsuccessful in recovering the amounts assessed and paid, we will record a non-cash expense for the full amount of the disputed assessments.
 We anticipate that additional disputed duties will be limited going forward as we purchase a majority of the affected products in Japan from a Japanese company that purchases and imports the products from the manufacturers.